rsodre/ofxFakam/README.markdown

-ofxKFakam
+ofxFakam
 ==================

-ofxKFakam is an Open Frameworks addon that streams screen data to a fake camera driver.
+ofxFakam is an Open Frameworks addon that streams screen data to a fake camera driver.
 It relys on a QuickTime component that actually stream the screens to any program enabled to read from a camera source.

 Works with OpenFrameworks, a cross platform open source toolkit for creative coding in C++.